SieglStefan/SpeedyWeatherEmulator.jl/docs/src/running_SWE.md

 This format is optimized for efficient slicing over time and initial conditions, and serves as the basis for all later steps.
 It also consumes significantly less memory than the previous raw data and can be easily handled using the methods from [Saving/Loading Data](#savingloading-data).

 ### Preparing Formatted Data
-For machine learning, we need to turn the discrete time series into input–output pairs.
+For machine learning, we need to turn the discrete time series into input–target pairs.
 The `FormattedData` constructor automates this process by pairing consecutive timesteps:

 ```math